MysteryPancake/Houdini-Fun/README.md

 <img src="./images/diffuse_limit.jpg">

+Some more tips from Edge on the CGWiki Discord:

+> A big increase in fidelity can come from cranking the color limit.
+I set it to 10K xD Some will probably disagree, but IMO it makes the image look a lot better, and noise isn't much of a problem, especially if pixel oracle is set to Uniform, which I find renders a lot faster than Variance.
+>
+> If you don't want to increase indirect color limit for performance reasons or whatever, you should at least disable "Shared Color Limit" and put the direct color limit up to 10k.
+That will match blenders defaults, which doesn't clamp direct lighting, only indirect.
+>
+> Another thing is disabling mip-maps, probably controversial, but in my experience it makes high res textures look a lot more crisp and nice, especially displacement / bump mapping.
+You can disable mipmapping by putting `KARMA_XPU_DISABLE_MIPMAPS = 1` in your houdini.env
+>
+> And regarding displacement, in render geometry settings if you set Displacement Style to `Bump Added to Displacement`, it will add necessary bump mapping wherever the dicing wasn't enough to match the texture resolution, and look a lot nicer and higher fidelity.

 ## Karma: Better quality glass

 Karma glass looks very dark by default.
 The default settings cause unrealistically high energy loss.